USS Portland (LPD-27)

 USS Portland (LPD-27) is a ship of the United States Navy, named after the U.S. city of Portland, Oregon.
 The ship was laid down in 2013, launched in 2016 and commissioned in 2018.
 The ship was armed with a Laser Weapon System for testing.

 Construction and career

 Portlands keel was laid down on 2 August 2013, at the Ingalls Shipbuilding yard in Pascagoula, Mississippi.

 The ship's sponsor is Bonnie Amos, wife of U.S. Marine Corps Commandant General James F. Amos.
-Portland was launched on 13 February 2016, and she was delivered to the Navy on 18 September 2017.
-She was commissioned on 14 December 2017, but her commissioning ceremony was not held until 21 April 2018, when she was in the city of Portland for the festivities.
+Portland was launched on 13 February 2016.
+She was delivered to the Navy on 18 September 2017.

+She was commissioned on 14 December 2017.
+Her commissioning ceremony was held on 21 April 2018, when she was in the city of Portland for the festivities.
 The commissioning ceremony was protested by a number of local anti-war groups, who opposed a warship being named after the city.